Hosni Mubarak: Governing style

 Throughout the 1980s, Mubarak increased the production of affordable housing, clothing, furniture, and medicine.
+The state remained large under Mubarak employing 8 million people out of a population of 75 million.

-By the time he became President, Mubarak was one of a few Egyptian officials who refused to visit Israel and vowed to take a less enthusiastic approach to normalizing relations with the Israeli government.
+By the time he became president, Mubarak was one of a few Egyptian officials who refused to visit Israel and vowed to take a less enthusiastic approach to normalizing relations with the Israeli government.
 Under Mubarak, Israeli journalists often wrote about the "cold peace" with Egypt, observing Israeli–Egyptian relations were frosty at best.
 Mubarak was quick to deny that his policies would result in difficulties for Egyptian–Israeli dealings in the future.

 The Israeli historian Major Efraim Karsh wrote in 2006 that in Egypt "...numberless articles, scholarly writings, books, cartoons, public statements, and radio and television programs, Jews are painted in the blackest terms imaginable".
 Karsh accused Mubarak of being personally antisemitic, writing he "evidently shared the premises" of his propaganda.

 Egypt's heavy dependence on US aid and its hopes for US pressure on Israel for a Palestinian settlement continued under Mubarak.

-He quietly improved relations with the former Soviet Union.
-In 1987, Mubarak won an election to a second six-year term.
+Mubarak took significant steps to improve relations with the then-Soviet Union.
+In 1984, he reestablished diplomatic ties that had been severed by his predecessor, Anwar Sadat, in 1981.
+This move marked a shift from the previous estrangement and aimed to diversify Egypt's international partnerships.

 In his early years in power, Mubarak expanded the Egyptian State Security Investigations Service (Mabahith Amn ad-Dawla) and the Central Security Forces (anti-riot and containment forces).
 According to Tarek Osman, the experience of seeing his predecessor assassinated "right in front of him" and his lengthy military career—which was longer than those of Nasser or Sadat—may have instilled in him more focus and absorption with security than seemed the case with the latter heads of state.
 Mubarak sought advice and confidence not in leading ministers, senior advisers or leading intellectuals, but from his security chiefs—"interior ministers, army commanders, and the heads of the ultra-influential intelligence services."
-All through the 1980s, 1990s and 2000s, violations of human rights by the security services in Egypt were described as "systematic" by Amnesty International.
-In 2007, Amnesty International reported that the Egyptian police routinely engaged in "beatings, electric shocks, prolonged suspension by the wrists and ankles in contorted positions, death threats and sexual abuse".
-The state remained large under Mubarak employing 8 million people out of a population of 75 million.

 Because of his positions against Islamic fundamentalism and his diplomacy towards Israel, Mubarak was the target of repeated assassination attempts.
 According to the BBC, Mubarak survived six attempts on his life.
 In June 1995, there was an alleged assassination attempt involving noxious gases and Egyptian Islamic Jihad while Mubarak was in Ethiopia for a conference of the Organization of African Unity.
 He was also reportedly injured by a knife-wielding assailant in Port Said in September 1999.